markcmurphy/devdocs-portal/Customers.md

 </div>

 ## Customers

 A Customer is a shopper who has created an account on the storefront.
-Customer Accounts allow shoppers to login and manage the following:

-- Order Messages
-- Viewing Orders
-- Reordering Products
-- Return Requests
-- Address Book
-- Stored Payment Methods
-- Wishlists
-- Account Settings
-- Recently Viewed Products
-- Store Credit
+Customers data is comprised of attributes about the shopper including their name, email address and physical addresses.

 ## Customer Addresses

 Customer Addresses are the addresses that are stored within a Customer Account when customers enter a new billing or shipping address at checkout.
 They can also be set by the customer while logged in to their store account.

 ### Difference between v2 and v3
+The main distinction between Customers V2 and V3 is only certain resources can be managed through each API.

+V2 Customers API allows you to manage the following resources:
+* Customers
+* Customer Addresses
+* Customer Groups
+* Customer Passwords

+V3 Customers API allows you to manage the following:
+* Customer Addresses
+* Customer Form Fields
+* Customer Consent

 ## Customer Attributes

-## Customer Attribute Values

 ## Customer Form Field Values